drmichaeldouglass/MedBlend/README.md

 MedBlend requires only the pydicom module, which is installed when you enable the add-on in Blender.

 Optional modules are needed for some features:
-- numpy (CT and dose volume conversion)
+- numpy (CT, dose, and RT structure conversion)
-- pyopenvdb (volume import/export; bundled with Blender 3.5+)
+- pyopenvdb (volume import/export; bundled with Blender 5.0+)
-- platipy and SimpleITK (RT structure conversion)

 ## Installation